What to Expect at Club Tryouts

 - Pack a small chair and stay upbeat—but avoid coaching from the sideline

-- Give your player space to process after the tryout—then talk it through together
+- Give your player space to process after the tryout—then talk it through together if they want

 - Remind her that tryouts are just one moment in a bigger journey